alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 Paris is a very photogenic city.

 The conference took place at the [Bibliothèque nationale de France][bnf], which is split across two sites.
-The drinks reception was at the [Richelieu Site][richelieu], which was the home of the library for nearly 300 years.
+The drinks reception was at the [Richelieu site][richelieu], the home of the library for nearly 300 years.
 It includes a museum, which we got to look around before the reception:

 <figure>